KabC03/Little-compiler-in-C-plus-plus/documentation/Vector.md

 - Vectors do NOT automatically resize, they must be MANUALLY resized before insertion and optionally after a deletion
 - Vectors may hold ANY datatype without any modification to the library (including structs or unions)

+- As an array structure, frequent insertions or deletions anywhere except the back of the vector are computationally costly

 ## Functions: